Download PDF

 - FDI Inflow:

-Croatia’s economic freedom score is 67.6, making its economy the 45th freest in the 2022 Index.
-Croatia is ranked 27th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Croatia’s economic freedom score is 66.4, making its economy the 46th freest in the 2023 Index.
+Its score is 1.2 points lower than last year.
+Croatia is ranked 26th freest of the 44 countries in the Europe region, and its overall score is above the world average and below the regional average.

 Background

-Croatia’s declaration of independence in 1991 contributed to the breakup of Yugoslavia along ethnic and religious lines.
-Croatia joined NATO in 2009 and the European Union in 2013.
-Prime Minister Andrej Plenkovic’s center-right Croatian Democratic Union (HDZ) won the most seats in July 2020 elections and formed a parliamentary coalition with the liberal Croatian People’s Party, the People’s Party–Reformists, and representatives of national minorities.
-The government has enacted tax cuts, increases in the minimum wage, and enlarged health care and defense budgets.
+Independent since 1991, Croatia joined NATO in 2009 and the European Union in 2013.
+Prime Minister Andrej Plenkovic’s center-right Croatian Democratic Union won the most seats in July 2020 elections and formed a parliamentary coalition with the liberal Croatian People’s Party, the People’s Party–Reformists, and representatives of national minorities.
+Croatia will adopt the euro in 2023 and join the Schengen Area in 2024.
 Shipbuilding and tourism are major industries.
-A weak export base, emigration, labor shortages, and the slow pace of privatization remain significant challenges.
-A new liquid natural gas import terminal at Krk Island became operational in January 2021.
+A weak export base, emigration, labor shortages, and slow privatization remain significant challenges.
+Croatia recently opened a liquid natural gas import terminal at Krk Island and a Chinese-built bridge along its coast.

 Rule of Law